bstatcomp/gpu-stan-paper-materials/README.md

 If you have multiple device you first need to determine the platform and device ID of your target device.
 You can use the `clinfo` tool to list all OpenCL-enabled devices and their IDs.
 On Linux `clinfo` can be obtained using `sudo apt install clinfo` or equivalent.
 You can also build the tool from source that is available [here](https://github.com/Oblomov/clinfo).

 Windows binaries of `clinfo` are available [here](https://github.com/Oblomov/clinfo#windows-support).

-#### Windows

-If you only have a single GPU and no CPU OpenCL installation, you can proceed to the next step.
-Note that the OpenCL platform and device IDs are 0 as you only have a single OpenCL-enabled device.

-If you have multiple device you need to determine the platform and device ID of your target device.
-You can use the `clinfo` tool to list all OpenCL-enabled devices and their.
-On Ubuntu `lclinfo` can be obtained using `sudo apt install clinfo`.

 ### STEP 4: (Windows only) Specify the location of the OpenCL library